harrytallbelt/blog/content/post/color.md

 So the coordinate associated with `#9BE1E0` is $$(0.61, 0.32, 0.88)$$.

-You might think that these three coordinates specify the power we send to each of the RGB subpixels, but there’s *one* more step: gamma correction.
+Before we send these values to the display hardware to set subpixel intensities, there’s *one* more step: gamma correction.

 # Gamma correction

 With each coordinate in RGB space being given 256 possible values, we want to ensure that each adjacent pair is as different as possible.
 For example, we want `#030000` to be as different from `#040000` as `#F40000` is from `#F50000`.

-Since human vision is much more sensitive to differences between darker tones than light tones, this means we want to allocate more of the 256 values to darker tones.
+Human vision is much more sensitive to small changes in low energy lights than small changes to high energy lights, so we want to allocate more of the 256 values to representing low energy values.

 To see how, let’s imagine we wanted to encode greyscale values, and only had 3 bits to do it, giving us 8 possible values.